Krakatoa: Pre-1883 history

 At some point in prehistory, an earlier caldera-forming eruption had occurred, leaving as remnants Verlaten (or Sertung); Lang (also known as Rakata Kecil, or Panjang); Poolsche Hoed ("Polish Hat"); and the base of Rakata.
 Later, at least two more cones (Perboewatan and Danan) formed and eventually joined with Rakata, forming the main island of Krakatoa.
 At the time of the 1883 eruption, the Krakatoa group comprised Lang, Verlaten, and Krakatoa itself, an island 9 km long by 5 km wide.
 There were also the tree-covered islet near Lang (Poolsche Hoed) and several small rocky islets or banks between Krakatoa and Verlaten.

 There were three volcanic cones on Krakatoa island: Rakata, (820 m) to the south; Danan, (450 m) near the center; and Perboewatan, (120 m) to the north.

 AD 416 event

 The Javanese Book of Kings (Pustaka Raja), a 19th-century compilation of historical traditions from Central Java, records that in the year 338 Śaka (416 AD):

 The Pustaka Raja does not draw on primary sources for its description of this event, and its historical reliability is highly dubious.
 It is therefore impossible to verify its description of this eruption.
-There is no geological evidence of a Krakatoa eruption of this size around that time; it may describe the loss of land which previously joined Java to Sumatra across what is now the narrow east end of the Sunda Strait; or it may be a mistaken date, referring to a later eruption in 535 AD, for which there is some corroborating historical evidence.

-AD 535 event
+There is no geological evidence presented that substantiates this eruption.
 David Keys, Ken Wohletz, and others have postulated that a violent volcanic eruption, possibly of Krakatoa, in 535 was responsible for the global climate changes of 535–536.
-Keys explores what he believes to be the radical and far-ranging global effects of such a putative 6th-century eruption in his book Catastrophe: An Investigation into the Origins of the Modern World.
-This eruption was believed to have been even more violent than Krakatoa's 1883 eruption, and also the one that created Krakatoa's original caldera, which resulted in the creation of Verlaten Island and Lang Island.
-However, there are other explanations for the climate change, including an eruption of Ilopango in El Salvador, in Central America.
+Drilling projects in Sunda Strait ruled out any possibility that an eruption took place in 535 AD.